-These gluten-free and vegan lemon poppy seed donuts are a delicious dessert that’s loaded with lemony flavour and baked to perfection.
-These donuts then get topped with a sweet lemon poppy seed glaze for a healthy treat!
+These Vegan Lemon Poppyseed Donuts are a delicious dessert loaded with lemony flavour, and baked to perfection.
+They’re topped with a sweet lemon poppy seed glaze for a healthy and gluten-free donut!

 What better way to kick off a new week than with donuts?
 And not just any donuts…gluten-free and vegan lemon poppy seed donuts.